SensorsINI/v2e/README.md

                         E.g. CROP=(100,100,0,0) crops 100 pixels from left and
                         right of input frames.
 CROP can also be specified as L,R,T,B without ()
+  --hdr                 Treat input video as high dynamic range (HDR)
+                        logarithmic, i.e. skip the linlog conversion step.
+Use --hdr for HDR input with floating point gray scale input videos.
+Units of log input are based on white 255 pixels have values ln(255)=5.5441

 Synthetic input:
   --synthetic_input SYNTHETIC_INPUT
                         Input from class SYNTHETIC_INPUT that has methods next_frame() and total_frames().
 Disables file input
-                        and SuperSloMo frame interpolation.
+                        and SuperSloMo frame interpolation and the DVS timestamp resolution is set by the times returned by next_frame() method.
+SYNTHETIC_INPUT.next_frame()
-                        SYNTHETIC_INPUT.next_frame() should return a frame of
-                        the correct resolution (see DVS model arguments) which is array[y][x] with pixel [0][0] at upper left corner and pixel values 0-255.
+                        should return a tuple (frame, time) with frame having the correct resolution (see DVS model arguments) which is array[y][x] with pixel [0][0] at upper left corner and pixel values 0-255.
+The time is a float in seconds.
 SYNTHETIC_INPUT must be resolvable from the classpath.
 SYNTHETIC_INPUT is the module name without .py suffix.
 See example moving_dot.py.

 Output: DVS video:
   --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]